yegor256/blog/_drafts/_tasking.md

 macro-tasking.
 When tasks are smaller, the context switching overhead becomes too annoying.

-In our experience, a senior programmer, if being fully dedicated to a project, completes 6-10 tasks per day.
-This means that they spend 3-5 hours to work, while the rest of the time is spent on doing something else.
-This is a much more effective usage of work time than we can achieve in a traditional macro-tasking management, where programmers barely work for two hours per day, spending the rest of them time on something else (my personal observation).
+In our experience, a senior programmer, if fully dedicated to a project, completes 6-10 tasks a day.
+This means that they spend 3-5 hours working, while the rest of the time is spent on doing something else.
+This is a much more effective use of work time than we can achieve with traditional macro-tasking management, where programmers barely work for two hours a day, spending the rest of their time on something else (my personal observation).

 ## What obstacles did we have?

-If you decide to go for micro-tasking, you will most likely have same or similar obstacles we've had.
-Here is a short list of them and my advice, which may help if one day you decide to break a "Develop a Mobile App" task to, say, 2,500+ micro tasks:
+If you decide to go for micro-tasking, you will most likely have the same or similar obstacles that we've had.
+Here is a short list of them and my advice, which may help if one day you decide to break a "Develop a Mobile App" task into, say, 2,500+ micro tasks:

   * **Vagueness**.
     Definition of done, exit criteria, requirements, expectations&mdash;there are many names, which are all about our inability to define what exactly we expect programmers to do.
-Software development by definition anticipates a lot of unknowns, creativity, experiments, and risks.
+Software development by definition includes a lot of unknowns, creativity, experiments, and risks.
 Programmers will tell you that they can't guarantee anything in most cases, and can't really give any valid promises.
     We solve that by
     [PDD]({% pst 2009/mar/2009-03-04-pdd %}).

   * **Distraction**.
-    Programmers are used to do many different things at the same time: write code, help others, watch YouTube, scroll Facebook, swear at Reddit, and read my blog.
+    Programmers are used to doing many different things at the same time: they write code, help others, watch YouTube, scroll Facebook, swear at Reddit, and read my blog.
 Initially most of them won't like the idea of having explicit tasks in front of them, simply because they put a structure on their work time, making it